diyessi/explications/content/articles/srt1.md

 # Simplified description of the IBM 704

-The routine will be described instruction by instruction, with each new operation defined as it is encountered.
+`MISRT1` will be described a few instructions at a time, with new operations defined as they are first encountered.
 A simplified description of the architecture provides the necessary background for understanding the operations.
+A detailed description, using 1954 terminology, can be found in [IBM 704 electronic data-processing machine](https://bitsavers.org/pdf/ibm/704/24-6661-2_704_Manual_1955.pdf).
+Some additional references are provided at the end of this section.

 ## Arithmetic

-There are two special-purpose arithmetic registers: `AC` is a 38 bit *accumulator* used as a source and destination for most operations and `MQ` is a 36 bit *multiplier-quotient* register used for operations that require two registers.
+There are two special-purpose arithmetic registers:
+ - `AC` is a 38 bit *accumulator* used as a source and destination for most operations,
+ - `MQ` is a 36 bit *multiplier-quotient* register used for operations that require two registers, such as multiplication and division.

-Bit positions in the arithmetic registers are labeled corresponding to their roles in the sign-magnitude representation used for signed integers.
+Bit positions in the arithmetic registers are labeled corresponding to their roles in the sign-magnitude representation of signed integers.
 In this representation, the left-most bit position is called `S` and contains the sign of the integer.
 The remaining bit positions hold the magnitude.
 The low 35 bit positions, from high to low, are `1` through `35`.
 The two additional bit positions in `AC` are `Q` and `P`:
 ```
 AC: S Q P 1 2 3 4 ...
 35
 MQ: S     1 2 3 4 ...
 35
 ```

-For a register `R` the notation `R[S,1-11]` denotes the value in the high 12 bits.
-When using mathematical notation, \(R_{S,1-12}\) designates the same bits in the register \(R\).
+When describing bit manipulation, the notation `R[S,1-11]` denotes the value in the high 12 bits of a 36 bit register `R`.
+When describing mathematical properties, \(R_{S,1-12}\) designates the same bits as an unsigned integer in the register \(R\).

 Values were normally written in octal.
-The bit in the `S` position was either written as `+` or `-` for `0` or `1` respectively, or included in the high order octal digit, as in the four constants at the end of `MISRT1`.
-Binary will often be used because it makes it easier to see the effects of shifts.
+The bit in the `S` position was either written as `+` or `-` for `0` and `1` respectively, or included in the high order octal digit, as in the four constants at the end of `MISRT1`.
+Here, binary will often be used because it makes it easier to see the effects of shifts.

 ## Memory

-The IBM 704 memory comes in three configurations: 4096, 8192, or 32,768 36 bit words of memory.
-Bit positions in a word are the same as in `MQ`, `S` and `1` through `35`.
+The IBM 704 memory (also called *registers*) comes in three configurations: 4096, 8192, or 32,768 36 bit words of memory.
+Bit positions in a word are the same as in `MQ`: `S` and `1` through `35`.
 For an address `A`, `C(A)` denotes the memory value at `A` masked down to 12, 13 or 15 bits according to the configured memory size.
-All addresses correspond to valid memory on the IBM 704.
+Because of this masking, all addresses correspond to valid memory on the IBM 704.

 Three *index* registers hold 12, 13, or 15 bits, depending on the memory configuration.
 These registers are read/written in a somewhat unusual manner.
 A three bit *tag* serves as a bit mask to select a subset of the three registers.
-When writing, all the selected registers are written, while when reading the contents of the selected registers are ORed together.
-If the tag is 0, 0 is read. `X(T)` denotes the indexing for a tag `T`.
+When writing, all the selected registers are written.
+When reading, the contents of the selected registers are ORed together.
+If the tag is 0, no registers are written and 0 is read. `X(T)` denotes the indexing for a tag `T`.

 ## Instructions

 Each instruction is a full word.
 The `IC`, or *instruction counter*, contains the address of the next instruction to be executed.
 A clock cycle is 12 microseconds.
 Most instructions require two cycles, but some require more.
 The manual states that about 40,000 instructions/second are executed in normal use.

-Bit positions `18-20` of a word are called the `tag` and positions `21-35` are called the `address`, even if the word does not contain an instruction.
+Bit positions `18-20` of a word are called the `tag` and positions `21-35` are called the `address`, even for words that do not contain an instruction.
 The tag and address are used to compute an effective address `Y` for *indexable* operations.

-The 704 was not microcoded, but it will be easier to describe the effects of operations on registers and memory as if it had a C-like pseudo-microcode.
-The following is the basic instruction loop:
+Even though the processor was directly implemented in logic, it will be easier to describe its operation in a C-like pseudo-code.
+The basic instruction loop is:

 ```
 while(!halted) {